Frank Whittle: After the war

-Turbine drilling is best used for drilling hard rocks at high bit RPMs with diamond impregnated bits, and can be used with an angled drive shaft for directional drilling and horizontal drilling.
-It competes though with moyno motors and increasingly with rotary steerable systems and is again out of favour.
+Turbine drilling is best used for drilling hard rocks at high-bit RPM with diamond-impregnated bits and can be used with an angled drive shaft for directional drilling and horizontal drilling.
+It competes, though, with Moyno motors and increasingly with rotary steerable systems and is again out of favour.

-Whittle left Shell in 1957 to work for Bristol Aero Engines who picked up the project in 1961, setting up "Bristol Siddeley Whittle Tools" to further develop the concept.
+Whittle left Shell in 1957 to work for Bristol Aero Engines, who picked up the project in 1961, setting up "Bristol Siddeley Whittle Tools" to further develop the concept.
 In 1966 Rolls-Royce purchased Bristol Siddeley, but the financial pressures and eventual bankruptcy because of cost overruns of the RB211 project led to the slow wind-down and eventual disappearance of Whittle's "turbo-drill".
-The concept eventually re-appeared in the west in the late 1980s, imported from Russian designs.
+The concept eventually re-appeared in the West in the late 1980s, imported from Russian designs.
 (Russia needed the technology because it lacked high strength drill pipe.)

-As part of his socialist ideals, he proposed that Power Jets be nationalised; in part because he saw that private companies would profit from the technology freely given during the war.
-By 1964 he had deserted his previously socialist beliefs, going so far as to launch a fierce attack on the Labour candidate in Smethwick.
+As part of his socialist ideals, he proposed that Power Jets be nationalised, in part because he saw that private companies would profit from the technology freely given during the war.
+By 1964, he had deserted his previously socialist beliefs, going so far as to launch a fierce attack on the Labour candidate in Smethwick.

-In 1960 he was awarded an honorary degree, doctor techn. honoris causa, at the Norwegian Institute of Technology, later part of Norwegian University of Science and Technology.
+In 1960, he was awarded an honorary degree, doctor techn. honoris causa, at the Norwegian Institute of Technology, later part of Norwegian University of Science and Technology.

 In 1967, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.
 That year, he was inducted into the International Air & Space Hall of Fame.

 In 1987, he was awarded an Honorary Degree (Doctor of Technology) by Loughborough University.

 In 2017, he was inducted into the National Aviation Hall of Fame in Dayton, Ohio.